mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 in MaxScale 2.1.10 and is disabled by default.

 An interrupted query is any query that is interrupted by a network error.
-Connection timeouts will not trigger a reconnection as it is advisable to increase the timeouts rather than to try timed out queries again.
+Connection timeouts are included in network errors and thus is it advisable to make sure that the value of `query_retry_timeout` is set to an adequate value.

+#### `query_retry_timeout`

+The total timeout in seconds for any retried queries.
+The default value is 5 seconds.

+An interrupted query is retried for either the configured amount of attempts or until the configured timeout is reached.

 #### `ms_timestamp`